What’s An HDR Television? (Understanding This Visual Tech)

 Throughout our quest for getting the most out of our home theater experience, inevitably you’ll come across the occasional thing that just makes your life that much easier.

 So with that then, no doubt at some point or another you’ve at least heard mention of something called the Roku.
-Besides the interesting name choice (that sounds so similar to Goku) what is it?
+Besides the interesting name choice what is it?

 Well that’s definitely a multifaceted question.
 The short, TL;DR answer?
-It’s a media streaming device with quite a number of channels and features to keep you entertained for eons.
+It’s a media streaming device with quite a number of channels and features to keep you entertained.

 Long answer?